Supplements & Ingredients

 The evidence shows that megadosed vitamin C benefits include:

 Have you tried megadosing vitamin C?
-What results have you noticed in your energy, recovery, or overall health?
+What results have you noticed in your energy, immunity, recovery, or overall health?

 Post Tags: Antioxidant, Biohacking, Nutrition, Orthomolecular, Supplements